JefferyPZhang/CSE-123-P0/README.md

 **Assignment Spec:**

-"This assignment is intended to be a review and warm up for CSE 123.
-It will require you to use the skills and concepts that you should be familiar with from your prior programming experience."
+This assignment is intended to be a review and warm up for CSE 123.
+It will require you to use the skills and concepts that you should be familiar with from your prior programming experience.

 # Collections/Reference Semantics - Debugging
 One of the TAs has been programming in Python for too long, and forgot how to code in Java!
 They wrote a solution to the following problem, but accidentally included some bugs: